offbyone/ideas/content/old/friends/my-life-so-far.md

 I've come to a conclusion that, practically speaking, there is one thing that irks me more than anything else when dealing with friends.
 I don't mind if plans change, and someone can't do something with me that was planned.
 That's cool.
 But in this age of mobile and ubiquitous communication, for christ's sake, *call* me.
 Just dial a damned number and say "Sorry, Chris, I can't make it to [thing]."
 Is it that bloody hard?

-Grrr\...
+Grrr...

 I just realized that the above complaint was the blog post that had been tickling about my head for the last day and a half.
 Glad to get that out of my system.

 So, no big plans, really.
 I think I'm going to investigate writing my first serious OS X program, to do some bookkeeping and synchronization of my pair of ITunes libraries.
-Just metadata, I think, but you never know\...
+Just metadata, I think, but you never know...
 I might get ambitious.